Relation

 Reflexive Relation:

-A relation R on a set A is reflexive if every element in A is related to itself under R.
+A relation R on a set A is said to be reflexive if each element of A is related to itself through R.

 Example: Consider the set of all students in a class.
-The relation "is the same age as" is reflexive because every student is of the same age as themselves.
+The relation "is the same age as" is reflexive since each student has the same age as themselves.

 Symmetric Relation:

-A relation R on a set A is symmetric if for every (a, b) ∈ R, there exists (b, a) ∈ R.
+A relation R on a set A is considered symmetric if the presence of (a, b) in R guarantees that (b, a) is also in R.

 Example: Let's consider a set of cities.
-The relation "is connected by a direct flight to" is symmetric.
-If City A is connected to City B, then City B is also connected to City A.
+The relation "is connected by a direct flight to" illustrates symmetry.
+If there is a direct flight from City A to City B, then a direct flight must also exist from City B to City A.

 Transitive Relation: